-Ted Kafala PhD, Associate Professor of Communication Rajkumar Kempaiah PhD, Assistant Professor of Business and Economics Amir Niknejad PhD, Associate Professor of Mathematics
+Ted Kafala PhD, Associate Professor of Communication Nina Aversano, PhD, Assistant Professor of Business and Economics Rajkumar Kempaiah PhD, Assistant Professor of Business and Economics Amir Niknejad PhD, Associate Professor of Mathematics

 The major prepares students for advanced study, careers in both the private and public sector.
 The major provides students with a unique set of analytical and critical thinking skills that can be applied to a wide range of professional career paths including business, technology and education.